 Aniline leather is unprotected and at even more risk of staining than pigmented leather.
 Aniline leather often features a transparent dye and a layer of clear wax that lets the fabric’s texture show through.
 The best leather cleaner for aniline leather is mild and may contain a wax finish that helps protect the material from future stains.
 Spot cleaning may be the best way to remove stains from aniline leather, which tends to darken as you apply the cleaner, but the darkness should fade as the leather dries out.

 This type of leather is often confused for suede because the surface is brushed to achieve a velvety texture.
 Nubuck is soft and absorbent, making it tricky to remove stains once they soak in.
 Cleaners suitable for use on nubuck are very mild and are often sponged onto just the stained spot and then allowed to air dry.
 Since this type of leather is more porous than other types, regularly applying a protective conditioner designed for nubuck will help it repel stains.

 A neutral pH level of 7 is the safest for a leather cleaner, but the cleaner might not list its pH level.
 If you don’t know what type of leather you’re cleaning, the safest route is to make sure the cleaner doesn’t contain alcohol, which is drying to some types of leather.
-As a general rule, mild natural ingredients, such as beeswax, which imparts a layer of protection, are the safest to use on most leather types.
+As a general rule, mild natural ingredients that impart a layer of protection, such as beeswax, are the safest to use on most leather types.

 Ease of Use